 Asian longhorned beetle (ALB) has a glossy black body with white spots on top of its wings.
 Adults are 3/4″ to 1″ long.
-Antennae are roughly 2 times the body length with distinctive black and white bands.
+Antennae are roughly twice the body length with distinctive black and white bands.
 The legs and antennae may have a bluish tinge.
 Adults are present from July to October.

 Habitat: